amuracciole/moon-bot-binance/README.md

 :warning: **ALERT!: This is an academic task and NOT AN INVEST ADVISE** :warning:

+## Menu :computer:
+By executing the menu.py script, an interactive menu opens in the console, allowing the user to make a series of checks quickly and easily.

 ## Keys :key:
 Plese add you own keys and paths in [config.py](https://github.com/amuracciole/moon_bot_binance/blob/main/config.py) file
 - API_KEY & API_SECRET -> Obtained in Binance web